maciej-or/hikvision_next/CONTRIBUTING.md

 See this [issue](https://github.com/MatthewFlamm/pytest-homeassistant-custom-component/issues/154) for more detail.

+#### RUN Test Environment on windows
-The simplest way is to use docker on your PC:
+If you just want run the tests, the simplest way is to use docker on your PC:
 - Install [docker](https://docs.docker.com/desktop/setup/install/windows-install/)
 - next, in a cmd window:
 ```
-REM go to the hikvision_next directory. example:
+REM go to your hikvision_next directory. example:
 cd C:\Users\john\Documents\github\hikvision_next

 REM Build a docker container